Research and Reports

 The Coalition has researched and published, with national partners and cities, rigorous and extensive cost benefit analyses of smart surfaces.
 This includes quantifying for the first time a dozen specific benefits of smart surfaces, many related to health, including reduction of temperature and pollution, reducing flood risk, and protecting city credit rating.

-Helping Cities Manage Climate Change: Smart Surfaces, Credit Ratings and Risk Management
+Helping Cities Manage Risk and Become More Resilient: Smart Surfaces, Credit Ratings and Risk Management

 By Greg Kats, Steve Bushnell, Will Wynn and Rob Jarrell